Ray-Lab01/CICLOPv2.0_waterdynamics/README.md

 A detailed turotial is also provided to help you get accustomed to the tool's usage.

-For more help with input flags
+For more help with input flags : CICLOP -h or python3 CICLOP.py -h
-CICLOP -h
-or
-python3 CICLOP.py -h

-for basic usage

-CICLOP -w tip3p -f input.pdb -o Output.pdb
+For basic usage: CICLOP -w tip3p -f input.pdb -o Output.pdb